Christmas: the most wonderful – and, we have to say it, wasteful – time of the year.

 4. ECO-FRIENDLY CHRISTMAS DECOR

 Our favourite sustainable DIY Christmas hack has to be spending a crisp winter’s day collecting wood and making your own Christmas tree, as pictured.

-You can warm up by making dried orange slices to hang on it as decoration.
+You can then warm up by making dried orange slices to hang on it as decoration.

-All you do is pop slices of orange sprinkled with cinnamon on a cooling rack in the oven on about 120C for a few hours, then tie them with twine when cool.
+All you do is pop slices of orange sprinkled with cinnamon on a cooling rack in the oven at about 120C for a few hours, then tie them with twine when cool.

 They last for years or you can add them to a pot with some cloves to make potpourri when the festive season is over.

 A Christmas cracker is a Christmas staple.
 But, when the bad jokes are the best thing about them, you know something’s not quite right.